jacorbal/regres/README.md

-Regres -- Linear Regression Analysis Tool
+Regres -- Linear regression analysis tool
 =========================================

 ## Overview

-This program is a **Linear Regression Analysis Tool** developed using the **ncurses** library.
+Regres is a **Linear regression analysis tool** developed using the **ncurses** library.
 It allows users to perform linear regression analysis using the least squares method, visualize data, and conduct statistical analysis in a terminal-based user interface (TUI).

 ## History

-This program was initially developed during the laboratory practices for various first-year Physics courses at the University of Salamanca (Spain) in 2002.
+It was initially developed during the laboratory practices for various first-year Physics courses at the University of Salamanca (Spain) in 2002.
 It quickly became an essential tool for many students.
 The first version was created in a rudimentary format for DOS, while the third iteration introduced graphical representation capabilities using an SVGA controller (`BGI`).
 That code still exists, but it's not public.

 This current version is a simplified edition, as it does not allow data editing (yet) nor does it account for multiple measurements for the same